 Skip to main content

-init is the wizard sub-command in @voightxyz/sdk for apps that already call OpenAI or Anthropic in production.
-It automates the install of the App SDKs (@voightxyz/openai and @voightxyz/anthropic) so you don’t have to copy snippets from the docs.
+init is the wizard sub-command in @voightxyz/sdk for apps that already call an LLM in production.
+It detects which SDK family you use — direct provider wrappers (@voightxyz/openai, @voightxyz/anthropic) or the Vercel AI SDK — and scaffolds the matching path so you don’t have to copy snippets from the docs.
 Run it from the root of your app:

 cd your-app